 Who We Are

-The Division of Research has three Ph.D. faculty and three clinician researchers spanning expertise in epidemiology, qualitative and quantitative research, clinical trials, behavioral health, and social sciences.
+The Division of Research has three Ph.D. faculty and two clinician researchers spanning expertise in epidemiology, qualitative and quantitative research, clinical trials, behavioral health, and social sciences.
 We are supported by three Masters-trained and experienced research coordinators and a senior biostatistician.

 The Division of Research is an outstanding resource for training, with two doctoral student research fellows who support the research goals of the department while developing their dissertations and future independent research careers.